 HIGH QUALITY EDUCATIONAL PROGRAMS

-The EGMM will be a popular field trip destination for school children from across the Greater Houston area.
+The EGM will be a popular field trip destination for school children from across the Greater Houston area.
 Educational programs will be aligned with Texas Education Agency (TEA) standards.
 The museum will also offer an array of programs for adults, including workshops, seminars, classes, summer peace camps, and Wisdom of Gandhi workshops in collaboration with Unity of Houston.

 In May 2017, the Mahatma Gandhi Library (MGL) acquired a 3-acre property at Beltway 8 South and Riceville School Road.
 RdlR Architects is designing this beautiful facility.
 The goal is to open the museum in 2020 during the Gandhi Sesquicentennial Year.